Sep

 Anyway, I actually miss the cafeteria that was in JCPenney as well as the lunch counter that was in Woolworth’s.
 So many big stores had lunch counters.
 Even North Hills Pharmacy had one next to the stairs. (remember how that store had that weird layout of being downstairs in the back?

-• a gravatar Hunter Said:
+• Hunter Said:

 I miss Mr. Dunderbak’s Cafe in the mall.
 They had the best meats and cheeses for sandwichs at lunch and served a nice assortment of world beers.

-• a gravatar Bartman Said:
+• Bartman Said:

 VaNC has it correct - The Rathskellar!!!
 It’s the only restaurant I miss.
 The vegetarian Sweet Potato Raviolli was amazing (and I am far from being a vegetarian)!
 I wish I could find this dish again elsewhere…

-• a gravatar Ernie Said:
+• Ernie Said:

 Betty, don’t toy with me.
 Where did you hear Scotty’s was coming back?
 I used to eat there every day when I worked nearby.
 Tea and grilled cheese sandwiches.
 Man, now I won’t be able to work the rest of the day, I’ll be thinking about Scotty’s.

-• a gravatar Kurt Said:
+• Kurt Said:

 ~ Daily Planet